ayu5uf/qchack2022-microsoft-challenge/Part 2/README.md

 * [Microsoft Azure QDK](https://docs.microsoft.com/en-gb/azure/quantum/install-overview-qdk)

 ## Background info
-Quantum Image Processing is an fast growing field within the quantum computing space, this project explores that field by generating an 4x4 image inside a 8x8 grid
+Quantum Image Processing is an fast growing field within the quantum computing space, this project explores that field by generating an 4x4 image that has been rotated and translated inside a 8x8 grid.

 -----------------------ROUGH DRAFT NOTES --------------------------